SimeonHristov99/FP_IS_Summer_21-22/Week_01 - Numbers. Recursion/README.md

   - using if-else;
   - using guards;
   - using a built-in function.
-- the last digit of a number.
+- the last digit of a number
-- the quotient of the division of two whole numbers.
+- the quotient of the division of two whole numbers
-- the quotient and remainder of the division of two whole numbers.
+- the quotient and remainder of the division of two whole numbers
-- a whole number without its last digit.
+- a whole number without its last digit
-- the quotient and remainder of the division of two real numbers.
+- the quotient and remainder of the division of two real numbers
-- the quotient of the division of two real numbers.
+- the quotient of the division of two real numbers
-- the average of two whole numbers.
+- the average of two whole numbers
-- the number rounded to the second digit after the ".".
+- the number rounded to the second digit after the "."

 Test cases:

     print $ min 5 6 == 5
     print $ minIf 15 60 == 15
     print $ minIf 60 15 == 15
     print $ minGuard 15 60 == 15
     print $ minGuard 60 15 == 15
     print $ minBuiltIn 60 15 == 15

     print $ lastDigit 154 == 4